uic-vis/project-3-team-a-t/Project 3 Documentation.md

 ![covid2022Line.png](https://github.com/uic-vis/project-3-team-a-t/blob/f843d435087112984d0a3e8b9b5bac1c5e2386c1/covid2022Line.png)

-## Will the Number of Covid Cases be equal between Males and Females?
+## Do Males and Females have an equal number of Covid cases in 2020, 2021, and 2022?
 For this question, we referred to the genderDistAllYear CSV.
 Since we were comparing the number of cases between Males and Females, we chose a pie chart.
 Regarding visual markings, we used area.
 For channels, we used color and spatial region.

 ![genderPiePlots.png](https://github.com/uic-vis/project-3-team-a-t/blob/f843d435087112984d0a3e8b9b5bac1c5e2386c1/genderPiePlots.png)